webmaeistro/devz-docz/infrasec/charter.md

 development and operational pipeline (with a move to change "DevOps" to "DevSecOps") so that it is built into applications from the beginning, rather than something bolted on after or enforced from outside.
-It’s here that I find the Martin's experience InfraSec practice.
+It’s here that I find the I InfraSec practice.

 ## What the InfraSec Practice Is

-At Martin's experience, the InfraSec practice is built around the idea that infrastructure and security are intimately linked around the idea of creating a stable, secure, and yet responsive environment for applications, and building security and robustness into those applications.
+At I, the InfraSec practice is built around the idea that infrastructure and security are intimately linked around the idea of creating a stable, secure, and yet responsive environment for applications, and building security and robustness into those applications.
 This comes